liberu-control-panel/.github/profile/README.md

 ## Description

 The Web Hosting Control Panel is an open-source project designed to simplify the management of web hosting services.
-Built with a modern tech stack including Docker, Laravel 11, PHP 8.3, Filament 3.2, Livewire 3, and Jetstream 5, this project offers a powerful and user-friendly interface for managing websites, domains, databases, and more.
+Built with a modern tech stack including Docker, Laravel 12, PHP 8.4, Filament 4.0, Livewire, and Jetstream 5, this project offers a powerful and user-friendly interface for managing websites, domains, databases, and more.

 ## Features